 - Encourage your Member of Congress to join the Congressional Sickle Cell Disease Caucus.

-- Read the report State of Sickle Cell Disease: 2016.
-This report was compiled by the American Society of Hematology based on the feedback of more than 100 thought leaders and has been endorsed by several organizations.
+- Read the State of Sickle Cell Disease: 2018 Report Card.
+This report card was compiled by the American Society of Hematology based on the feedback of more than 100 thought leaders and has been endorsed by several organizations.